ramdas369rd/ramdas369rd/README.md

 | **Hybrid Hydroponics System**                      | Innovative hydroponics for Indian climates.                       | 30% yield boost, 70% water savings.           |

 > Check out more in my [Repositories](https://github.com/ramdas369rd?tab=repositories).

 ---

+## 📣 **Company Projects & Research**

+As the **Founder & R&D Lead** at [KinKinetics](https://github.com/ramdaskinkinetics), I lead innovative projects in robotics and automation for isolated environments.
+Our focus includes developing specialized systems for psychological and emotional support in space and challenging environments.

+- **Robotics for Emotional Support Systems**: Developing autonomous systems to monitor and support psychological well-being.
+- **Innovative Life Support Technologies**: Advancing hardware for space technology applications.

+You can explore our ongoing projects on the [KinKinetics GitHub](https://github.com/ramdaskinkinetics).

+---